noahschumacher/weval-nginx-rtmp/README.md

 * `rtmp`:
   * The rtmp ingest server listens on port 1935
   * `application live`:
     * `on_publish` and `on_publish_done` specify the endpoint to send information about a new incoming stream and a ending stream.
-This is useful if server protection is required.
+This is useful if stream_key authorization is required.
     * Encoding:
-      * In this configuration we using ffmpeg to encode 3 different qualities.
+      * In this configuration we using ffmpeg to encode 3 different qualities (2 are left commented out due to the extra CPU required to enable effective encoding).
       * There is a lot of subtleties in this ffmpeg command and if it is not setup correctly it can lead to large latencies.
 For instance setting `keyint=60:no-scenecut` was critical for me to achieve <12s latency.
       * The names of each encoding must align with the `hls_variants`
   * `application_show`:
-    * This directive specifies output parametes such as the fragment and platlist length, path to the manifests, etc.
+    * This directive specifies output parameters such as the fragment and playlist length, path to the manifests, etc.
     * The `hls_variant` have a name and bandwidth.
-The bandwith is the minimum bitrate a client needs to view the variant.
+The bandwidth is the minimum bitrate a client needs to view the variant.
 It enables the client player to utilize Adaptive Bitrate Streaming.
 3. `http`:
   * This directive is where client players can obtain hls, dash, or more.
   * `server`: